In the guide

 'GM-free' or 'Produced from non-GM material' claims

-For products consistently 100% free from genetically modified material they are currently permitted, as long as such claims can be substantiated.
+For products consistently 100% free from genetically modified material, such claims are currently permitted as long as they can be substantiated.
 However, as many products are exempt from current labelling requirements, as outlined above, it is advisable not to make such a statement.

 Always remember that additives, flavourings and extraction solvents you use may have been produced from genetically modified organisms.

 It is an offence to apply a false description to any food.

-A tolerance of 0.9% is allowed for small quantities of GM contamination in non-GM foods but only for products from sources that are said not to be genetically modified and that have good control systems throughout the supply chain.
+A tolerance of 0.9% is allowed for small quantities of GM contamination in non-GM foods, but only for products from sources that are said not to be genetically modified and have good control systems throughout the supply chain.
 This tolerance is only applicable to GM products that already have an EU approval.
 There is no threshold for any GM product that does not have an EU approval in place.Back to top

 Additives that could be derived from GM crops